 Politicians are always averse to any change in taxation that will create losers who will cost them votes, so they tend to resort to indirect taxes where no obviously disadvantaged group can be identified.
 Although any change to LVT would create winners and losers, in any part of the economy where land was involved, it is arguably the effect on homeowners that would give politicians most concern.
-The losers would be those who hitherto had been the winners over several decades; those who have enjoyed the benefits of increases in their asset wealth completely fortuitously, without any effort on their part.
+The losers would be those who hitherto had been the winners over several decades; those who had enjoyed the benefits of increases in their asset wealth completely fortuitously, without any effort on their part.
 Under LVT this advantage would be arrested and gradually reversed over time, with a reduction of house prices.
 This would undoubtedly create opposition from those who have got used to the idea of ever increasing unearned asset wealth and who would not wish to see this advantage eroded.
-The opposition would be considerable, not only from these homeowners, but also the government itself, as Josh Ryan Collins and co-authors note: ‘No government wishes to see the damaging effects of a fall in house prices, especially when almost two-thirds of voters own a property.’
+The opposition to LVT would be considerable, not only from these homeowners, but also from the government itself, as Josh Ryan Collins and co-authors note: ‘No government wishes to see the damaging effects of a fall in house prices, especially when almost two-thirds of voters own a property.’
 1 The winners would of course be renters and those homeowners who have seen their house values remain static or even go down over the same period, due to being in areas of low or declining land values.

 Currently the council tax is based on the capital value of the property (land and building combined), so the first step would have to be a new valuation where building values are separated from site values.
-From this point, there would be two possibilities, both the same in principle but different in degree; one a change to a full 100% LVT, the other to a partial LVT based on the ‘split rate’ system practised successfully in several cities in Pennsylvania, USA.
+From this point, there would be two possibilities, both the same in principle but different in degree: one a change to a full 100% LVT, the other to a partial LVT based on the split-rate system practised successfully in several cities in Pennsylvania, US.

 The Council Tax Deficiency:

-In England, local revenue for residential properties is currently collected through the Council Tax, which a great many commentators agree is grossly inefficient.
-One of the main criticisms is that the tax is still based on valuations that are 29 years out of date, but another serious defect is with the banding system.
-There are eight bands based on what the property would have been valued at in 1991 ranging between the minimum, band A at £40K, to the maximum, band H at £320K.
-Each council is allowed to set their own rates within these bands.
-In poorer areas the greater number of properties lie in bands A to D whereas In wealthier areas they tend to be in bands D to H, which means that wealthier areas can raise the same amount of revenue from a lower than normal rate, mainly from high value properties, which is seen as unfair.
+Local revenue for residential properties is currently collected through the council tax, which a great many commentators report is grossly inefficient and unfair.
+Apart from the neglect of regular valuations, one serious criticism is with the banding system.
+In England, there are eight bands based on what the property would have been valued at in 1991, ranging between the minimum (band A at £40,000) to the maximum (band H at £320,000).
+Each council is allowed to set its own rates within these bands.
+In poorer areas the greater number of properties lie in bands A to D, whereas in wealthier areas they tend to be in bands D to H, which means that wealthier areas can raise the same amount of revenue from a lower than normal rate, mainly from high-value properties.
+This is seen as unfair.
 The inequity of the system was summed up in an article by a councillor from Kirklees in West Yorkshire, comparing their situation to that of Westminster:

-‘About 60% of our homes are in band A – – – If all their houses are in band H, then they only need to set their tax at a fraction of ours and make the same amount of money’ (4)
+‘About 60% of our homes are in band A … if all their houses are in band H, then they only need to set their tax at a fraction of ours and make the same amount of money.’
+4

 These anomalies arise under the present system where the tax is based on capital values, with an arbitrary cap on maximum payments, disregarding the enormous variations due to location.
-Were the tax to be based on location values only, these variations would be taken into account, resulting in a higher revenue from the high value locations.
-In that sense the LVT system would be more efficient; the total revenue accruing to the council would amount to whatever was required to meet its commitments, starting from the highest location values and decreasing according to the measure determined by decreasing site values.
-The council would set the rates, within these site value parameters on a sliding scale rather than a banding system.
-The bases of the current council tax and a proposed land value tax are very different.
-Within the constraints of the planning laws an LVT is not concerned with what is on the site, but only with a payment for the use of it.
+Were the tax to be based on location values only, these variations would be taken into account, resulting in a higher imposition in the high-value locations.
+For that reason, the LVT system would be fairer.
+The total revenue accruing to the council would amount to whatever was required to meet its commitments, starting from the highest location values and decreasing according to the measure determined by decreasing site values.
+The council would set the rates within these site-value parameters on a sliding scale rather than a banding system.
+The bases of the current council tax and a proposed land-value tax are very different.
+Within the constraints of the planning laws, a land-value tax is not concerned with what is on the site, but only with a payment for the use of it.

 (1) Josh Ryan Collins, Toby lloyd & Laurie Macfarlane, Rethinking the Economics of Land and Housing, Zed Books Ltd. 2017, p.147